kite-sdk/kite-examples/dataset-compatibility/README.md

 ## Working with existing data sets

-Sometimes you already have data in your cluster and would like to read it using CDK.
-This tutorial explains how to point CDK at your existing dataset and work with it, either to copy it into a recommended format or to use it as-is.
+Sometimes you already have data in your cluster and would like to read it using Kite.
+This tutorial explains how to point Kite at your existing dataset and work with it, either to copy it into a recommended format or to use it as-is.

 ### Example data

-This example works with the MovieLens data set from the GroupLens Resarch Project at the University of Minnesota.
+This example works with the MovieLens data set from the GroupLens Research Project at the University of Minnesota.
 The data set is made of viewer ratings, 1-5, of about 1600 movies.
 The data set is available from [GroupLens](http://grouplens.org/datasets/movielens/).

 This example uses the smallest dataset of 100,000 ratings.
 First, download the `ml-100k.zip` file and unpack it.
-That zip file contains a `u.data` file with all of the rating data and a `u.item` file with informationa about each movie.
+That zip file contains a `u.data` file with all of the rating data and a `u.item` file with information about each movie.
 To add these file to HDFS:

 1. Unzip the file: `unzip ml-100k.zip`
 2. Copy the `u.data` file into HDFS: `hadoop fs -copyFromLocal ml-100k/u.data`
 3. Copy the `u.item` file into HDFS: `hadoop fs -copyFromLocal ml-100k/u.item`

-### Configuring CDK Datasets
+### Configuring Kite Datasets

-The first step is to configure CDK so that it knows how to read the two data files we just added.
+The first step is to configure Kite so that it knows how to read the two data files we just added.
 We do this by building a DatasetDescriptor with information about each data set and saving that description.

 The rating data has 4 columns: user id, movie id, rating, and time.
-All of these fields are integers, and we want CDK to read them as integers.
+All of these fields are integers, and we want Kite to read them as integers.
 We can create a Schema to describe the file using a SchemaBuilder:

 ```java